Generalized chip firing and critical groups of arithmetical structures on trees: Introduction

 The matrix $\diag(\vd)-A(G)$ in Equation~\eqref{eq:arithmeticalstructure} is called the \emph{generalized Laplacian matrix} of the arithmetical structure and is denoted $L(G,\vd)$.
 This matrix has rank $\abs{V(G)}-1$, as shown in \cite[Proposition~1.1]{L89}.
 To each arithmetical structure, there is an associated \emph{critical group} $\mathcal{K}(G;\vd,\vr)$ that is isomorphic to the torsion part of the cokernel of $L(G,\vd)$, i.e.,

 In the special case when $\vr(v)=1$ and $\vd(v)=\deg(v)$ for all $v \in V(G)$, the arithmetical structure $(\vd,\vr)$ is called the \emph{Laplacian arithmetical structure}.
-In the setting of the Laplacian arithmetical structure, Biggs~\cite{Biggs} used the name critical group in the context of chip firing, but this group also has several other names in the literature, including the sandpile group ~\cite{Dhar}, the Jacobian~\cite{BN}, and the Picard group ~\cite{BHN}.
+Many authors (e.g., Biggs~\cite{Biggs}) use the term \emph{critical group of a graph} to refer specifically to the critical group of the Laplacian arithmetical structure; this group also has several other names in the literature, including the sandpile group~\cite{Dhar}, the Jacobian~\cite{BN}, and the Picard group~\cite{BHN}.
 For more details about these notions, see~\cite{CP} and the references therein.

 The critical group of an arithmetical structure can be computed via the Smith normal form of its generalized Laplacian matrix.
 Specifically, $\mathcal{K}(G;\vd,\vr) \cong \bigoplus_{i=1}^{n-1} \ZZ/\alpha_i\ZZ$, where $\alpha_i$ is the $i$-th diagonal entry of the Smith normal form of $L(G,\vd)$.
 It follows from results of Raynaud~\cite{Raynaud} that the critical group is isomorphic to the group of components of the N\'{e}ron model of the Jacobian associated to the generic curve.
 Lorenzini further discusses the geometric motivation for the study of critical groups of arithmetical structures in~\cite{L90}.